barryclark/jekyll-now/_posts/2018-7-17-day-fifteen.md

 After a hectic day, I'm finally able to sit down and work on photometry.
-Really quickly, before I start reading Rory's posts and learning DOLPHOT, I remade a few of the images that I posted yesterday so that I could give accurate information about the code that made them.
+Really quickly, before I start reading Rory's posts and learning DOLPHOT, I remade a few of the images that I posted yesterday so that I can give accurate information about the code that made them.
 Here they are:

 **[sources_phot_table](https://github.com/GosnellResearchGroupSummer2018/NGC6819/blob/master/first_attempt_at_HST_source_detection/day_seven/phot_table.txt)**
 ![sources]({{ thom-ory.github.io }}/images/day_fifteen/sources.png)